DPDK/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 provisioning of hardware and software Crypto poll mode drivers, defining generic APIs which support a number of different Crypto operations.
-The framework currently only supports cipher, authentication, chained cipher/authentication and AEAD symmetric Crypto operations.
+The framework currently only supports cipher, authentication, chained cipher/authentication and AEAD symmetric and asymmetric Crypto operations.

 Design Principles